Vauxoo/odoo-network/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `vauxootools` for local development.
+Here's how to set up `odoo-network` for local development.

-1. Fork the `vauxootools` repo on GitHub.
+1. Fork the `odoo-network` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/vauxootools.git
+    $ git clone git@github.com:vauxoo/odoo-network.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

+   TODO: This installation method is not available yet
     $ mkvirtualenv vauxootools
     $ cd vauxootools/
     $ python setup.py develop